geonetwork/core-geonetwork/software_development/DEVELOPMENT.md

 The use of `setAsThreadLocal()` assigns the instance to a thread locale, allowing discovery by any of the methods in the following try block.
 Because we assigned this thread local, we are responsible for carefully calling ``clearAsThreadLocal()`` in the finally block.

-Care is required as leaving objects in a thread locale is easy way to leak memory (which can be difficult to debug).
+Care is required as leaving objects in a thread locale is an easy way to leak memory (which can be difficult to debug).
 As an example a `Runnable`  used in a `ThreadPool` may accidentally leave objects in a thread local, which would confuse the next `Runnable` to be scheduled on the same physical thread.

-* If you create the service context you are responsible for seeing that is cleared up, either directly as part of of your method execution, or later as part of an object init / cleanup lifecycle.
+* If you create the service context you are responsible for seeing that is cleared up, either directly as part of your method execution, or later, as part of an object init / cleanup lifecycle.

 * If you call `setAsThreadLocal()` be sure to call `clearAsThreadLocal()` to avoid leaking memory

-* Methods like `ApiUtils.createServiceContext` both create a service context AND call `setAsThreadLocal()` to the new service context to the current therad.
+* Methods like `ApiUtils.createServiceContext` both create a service context AND call `setAsThreadLocal()` to the new service context to the current thread.

   These methods are designed to be for use with try-with-resource `AutoClosable`.

 * There is no naming convention to determine which create methods have the `setAsThreadLocal()` side effect, this is documented in the javadocs only (usually with a code example).

-* When in doubt call `close()` in a finally block, this is safe and takes care of both `setAsThreadLocal()` and `clear()` if needed (without any errors or warnings).
+* When in doubt call `close()` in a final block, this is safe and takes care of both `setAsThreadLocal()` and `clear()` if needed (without any errors or warnings).

 * Calling `setAsThreadLocal()` when a thread locale is already provided for the thread ... is in appropriate and will result in a warning or exception depending on thread local policy described below.